Black-darkh-hider/Disease_detector/README.md

 ## ⚙️ Installation

- Create a project folder and move into it
+1. Create a project folder and move into it
+2. (Optional) Create a virtual environment
+3. Install dependencies using:

+---

 ## ▶️ Usage